Various sources publish data on deforestation rates, and also the potential impact deforestation might have.

 We listed the benefits of trees and forests in the summary above and also in the sections below.

-But, specifically, trees might offer some of the following:
+But, specifically, trees might offer some of the following benefits:

 Trees provide food, energy and income to help communities achieve long-term economic and environmental sustainability.